subat0mik/Misconfiguration-Manager/defense-techniques/PREVENT/PREVENT-21/prevent-21_description.md

 # PREVENT-21

+## Description
-## Restrict PXE boot to authorized VLANs
+Restrict PXE boot to authorized VLANs

 ## Summary
 As outlined in [CRED-1](../../../attack-techniques/CRED/CRED-1/cred-1_description.md), if an adversary meets certain conditions, such as having line of sight to a PXE-enabled distribution point, they may be able to PXE boot or retrieve PXE boot media.